esciencecenter-digital-skills/research-software-support/stories/_smp/slides-smp.md

 ![Software Needs Maintenance](stories/_smp/maintenance.png)

 Note:
-Software breaks over time.
-It needs to be maintained, updated, and adapted to new environments.
+Software and code have some unique features.
+One particular feature is that they depend on other software, and on the environment in which they are run.
+This means that it requires maintenance and updates to keep it functional, as the environments around it change.
 This is called software sustainability.

 ---